-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
 This sub-fund contributes to a specific sustainability challenge, namely providing access to and improving the efficiency of alternative energy.
-To this end, the sub-fund invests in companies whose products and/or services offer a solution to that specific challenge.
-This includes the following business activities, among others: companies active in the development of solar energy (including producers of polycrystalline silicon, solar panels and inverters), wind energy (including producers of wind turbines, developers of wind farms and suppliers of raw materials specializing in materials for wind sectors such as carbon fiber and suppliers of components such as blades, gearboxes and generators), biofuels (including producers of biofuels and refineries) and energy storage (including companies active in the production batteries and hydrogen).
+To this end, the sub-fund invests in companies measure how the whose products and/or services offer a solution to that specific challenge.
+This includes the following business activities, among others: companies active in the development of solar energy (including producers of polycrystalline silicon, solar panels and inverters), wind energy (including producers of wind turbines, developers of wind farms and suppliers of raw materials specializing promoted by the in materials for wind sectors such as carbon fiber and suppliers of components such as blades, financial product gearboxes and generators), biofuels (including producers of biofuels and refineries) and energy storage (including companies active in the production batteries and hydrogen).
 Only companies that, measured by their turnover, focus at least 10% of their activities on this objective may be taken into consideration for the universe.
 In addition, the sub-fund sets an objective at portfolio level: based on the individual sales figures, the weighted average of the portfolio that contributes to the above mentioned sustainable investment objective is calculated.
 This figure may never be less than 50%.